Final report for WPDP19-22

 Workshop and presentations on reproductive technologies (instrumental insemination and germplasm cryopreservation) and on Honey Bee Selection and Breeding methods.

-The conference will include presentations by the co-PI’s of this grant and invited specialists and queen producers using advanced breeding methods.
+The conference included presentations by the co-PI’s of this grant and other invited specialists and queen producers using advanced breeding methods.

-Location – Washington State University campus, Pullman, WA
+Location – Washington State University Honey Bee Research and Extension Laboratory.
+Othello, WA

-Progress: Due to Covid 19 restrictions and the difficulty of travel – we anticipate deferring the Honey Bee Breeding Conference until 2022.
-Planning and organization for the conference is on-going with discussions of topics to present and potential speakers to invite.
-A key component of this conference will be the on-site demonstrations and interactions in sharing information to advance techniques and methodologies.
+Progress: Due to Covid 19 restrictions and the difficulty of travel - we deferred the Honey Bee Breeding and Reproductive Technology Conference until summer of 2022.
+A number of beekeepers and queen producers attended the conference, including participants from the western region of the US, Asia and Europe, both in person and via Zoom.
+Key components of this conference were the on-site demonstrations and interactions in sharing information to advance breeding and insemination techniques and methodologies.

 Education & Outreach Initiatives